tobiasliebmann/WaveSim/README.md

 using the Von-Neumann-stability formalism.
 This theory examines the stability of a discrete scheme by looking at the propagation of errors.
-The total error of the i-th amplitude at the j-th time step of the scheme is therefore decomposed into a Fourier series , where A is the so called amplification factor.
+The total error of the i-th amplitude at the j-th time step is decomposed into a Fourier series
+, where A is the so called amplification factor.
 The amplification factor is assumed to behave according to a power law in time
 <br>